Medical Reviewer

 Cost of Drug Withdrawal Treatment

 The expense of drug withdrawal treatment is important to consider, but it shouldn’t hinder your access to care.
-Various options, such as insurance coverage and sliding scale fees, can provide assistance.
+Various options, such as insurance coverage and sliding scale fees, can assist.
 Furthermore, numerous treatment centers provide financial aid or flexible payment plans to support individuals facing financial challenges.

 While the cost of drug withdrawal treatment can differ based on the facility and level of care required, prioritizing access to care is essential for long-term recovery.